codeforamerica/streetscope/README.md

 ### How to use it?

-(This section remains from lexington-geocoder)

-When programming, make an HTTP GET request to `http://lexington-geocoder.herokuapp.com/geocode?query=449+w+4th`
+When programming, make an HTTP GET request to `http://lexington-geocoder-flask.herokuapp.com/geocode?query=449+w+4th`

 The geoJSON response: